Paleobiota of the Hell Creek Formation: Pachycephalosaurs

 An undescribed and unnamed pachycephalosaur is present in North Dakota.
-Pachycephalosaur remains have been unearthed in Montana as in the case of Platytholus and the now invalid genus Stenotholus kohleri, which is now a junior synonym of Pachycephalosaurus.
-Dracorex hogwartsia is agreed by paleontologists to be an ontogimorph of either Pachycephalosaurus or Stygimoloch, while the synonymy of Stygimoloch spinifer with Pachycephlosaurus remains uncertain due to difference in stratigraphic level.
+Pachycephalosaur remains have been unearthed in Montana as in the case of Platytholus and the now invalid genus Stenotholus kohleri, the latter of which is now considered a junior synonym of Stygimoloch.
+Dracorex hogwartsia is agreed by paleontologists to be an ontogimorph of either Pachycephalosaurus or Stygimoloch, while the synonymy of Stygimoloch spinifer with Pachycephalosaurus wyomingensis remains uncertain due to difference in stratigraphic level.